HANICA-DEA/vodagone/README.md

 query parameter:  token
 ```

-The body should contain the new playlist:
+The body should contain the id of the new Abonnement:
 ```
 {
   "id"    : 1